jesskelsall/astarus/characters/lucia-velpione.md

 Lucia was shipped off to Kilflynn where she was conscripted into the [Astornox](../organisations/astornox/astornox.md).
 Before she could be processed to begin her training, the [Astorrel](../organisations/astorrel/astorrel.md) in [Dunmore](../places/cities/dunmore.md) paid a visit, noting her magical potential.
 They made a request to the [Astornox](../organisations/astornox/astornox.md) to have her released into their custody, which they accepted.
 Lucia would instead be trained to be an [Astorrel](../organisations/astorrel/astorrel.md).

 After 2.5 years of training in [Dunmore](../places/cities/dunmore.md) with her [Astorrel](../organisations/astorrel/astorrel.md) mentor (and now 20), Lucia graduated in a ceremony in [Northhaven](../places/cities/northhaven.md), promoted to [Astorrel Squad Hand](../organisations/astorrel/ranks/astorrel-squad-hand.md).
 She was placed in a squad that called themselves [Pillar Squad](../organisations/astorrel/squads/pillar-squad.md), where she remained for 1.5 years.
-She was then selected to work under the Major of Phenomena, moving into Spectral Squad to help investigate whether ghosts exist.
+She was then selected to work under the Major of Phenomena, moving into [Aura Squad](../organisations/astorrel/squads/aura-squad.md) to help investigate whether ghosts exist.
 She excelled, earning herself a promotion to [Astorrel Squad Lead](../organisations/astorrel/ranks/astorrel-squad-lead.md), but turned it down, not wishing to be responsible for others.

 On a later assignment [Aura Squad](../organisations/astorrel/squads/aura-squad.md) was attacked by bandits while investigating a cave.
 Lucia managed to talk her way out of the situation, escaping back to [Northhaven](../places/cities/northhaven.md).
 There she told her [Astorrel Squad Sergeant](../organisations/astorrel/ranks/astorrel-squad-sergeant.md) that the rest of her squad had been ambushed & killed, and that she was lucky to have escaped.
 She was given a two weeks off to recover, with the expectation that she would be assigned to a new squad thereafter.